-Recommendation to Full Council
+Recommendation to Cabinet & then Full Council

-This report asks the Cabinet to consider the following recommendation:
+This report asks the Committee to consider the following recommendation to the Cabinet:

 - 1. That the Council be recommended to adopt the Maidstone Borough Local Plan Review (2021-2038) at Appendix D, which incorporates the Inspector's Main Modifications, and the Policies Map at Appendix E. - 2.
 That the Council be recommended to give delegated authority to the Head of Spatial Planning & Economic Development to make any non-material, typographical corrections, and formatting changes, as required.